GLA305 Analysis and design of contested landscapes III

 Active participation in the discussion with the invited reviewers

-All assignments are given and have to be submitted in ENGLISH ONLY.
+All submissions have to be submitted in ENGLISH ONLY.

 An external examiner evaluates the final project outcome(s) and reviews the students’ work in midterm and the final review.

 Admission to the Master Landscape Architecture for Global Sustainability programme.
 External students may enroll based on individual case.

 375 hours consisting of short presentations, assignments, reviews, peer reviews, and self-study.